wingcon/ansible-role-sysctl/README.md

 # role_name

 Configuration of sysctl system configuration.
-Uses and changes the sysctl.conf file.
+Uses and changes the sysctl.conf file by default.
+User can specify other conf files in role variables.

 ## Requirements